agoryuno/gpt_monkey/README.md

 The exact procedure for installing the userscript depends on the userscript extension you chose.

 For ViolentMonkey, you need to click on the monkey icon in the browser toolbar and then the large + button in the top right corner.
-You can then copy the contents of the `gptmonkey.user.js` file and use it to replace all of the content in the script editor.
+You can then copy the contents of the `gptmonkey.user.js` file and use it to replace all of the contents in the script editor.
 Save and close the tab with the script editor.

 You are done.